sharmapuneet/NestedMenu/README.md

 ### SimpleMenu Component

 This component is consuming the json data from the data.js file to create menu.
+Menu items with /form link will show form and with /item link will show message.

 ### Welcome Component